 Windows Update problems are likely one of the most serious issues that users have to face on a regular basis.
 It is because some problems are easy to solve while others might be challenging tasks to deal with.
 If you encounter a Windows Update Error Code 0x8e5e03fa while trying to update your Windows 11/10 system, then this guide gives you some suggestions that may help you to fix this issue.

 Fix 0x8e5e03fa Windows Update Error

-This error 0x80070490 indicates a corrupted system file or process in the Windows Component Store or in Component-Based Servicing (CBS).
+This error 0x80070490 indicates a corrupted system file or process in the Windows Component Store or in Component-Based Servicing (CBS) in Windows 11/10.
 To fix this error, follow the below suggestions:

 - Run the Windows Update Troubleshooter

 - Install the Update using the super admin account

 Before you begin, create a system restore point first.
 This will help you to revert the changes if you ever need it.

 I would suggest you try them one by one.
 Let’s see them in details: